 - Why would you choose to eat cell-based crustaceans instead of conventional crustaceans?

 Our cell-based crustaceans are animal-, health-, and environment-friendly!
 Many crustaceans caught in the wild, along with the by-catch, are thrown back into the oceans and often die.
 For every kilogram of shrimp caught, 20 kilograms of innocent by-catch is caught in the process.
 In comparison, we do not keep any live animals to make our cell-based crustaceans, and we are committed to grow our cells without any animal-derived products such as FBS.

 In recent years, infectious diseases spread from animals such as COVID-19 are rising, showing the health risks of the animal industry.
 Not only so, 8 million tons of plastics are thrown into our oceans every year, and there have been studies showing the presence of microplastics in the seafood that ends up on our plates.
 Aside from plastics, the presence of parasitic worms in raw seafood have been found to increase 283-fold in the past 40 years.
-Since our cell-based crustaceans are grown in clean and sterile environment, they will not have the above problems, or involve antibiotics, pesticides, and disinfectants which are commonly found in conventional crustacean aquaculture!
+Since our cell-based crustaceans are grown in clean and sterile environment, they will not have the above problems.

 - How is cell-based crustacean produced?